 RC over Serial

-Follow the instructions for RC setup first.
+Follow the instructions for general RC setup first.

 Fundamentals of RC Control via Serial